MagnuSiwy/dotfilesQtile/README.md

 # dotfilesQtile (only for Arch based distros)
-Simple dotfiles for Qtile - Linux Tiling Window Manager.
+Dotfiles for Qtile - Linux Tiling Window Manager.
 Made to look like Hyprland with the gaming experience of Xorg. **The config will only work with _Xorg_.**

+# If you have any suggestions...
+If you have any suggestions on what I could add to the project, let me know by for example, writing an issue.
+I will gladly add more functions, that people would like to see in this config.
+I've already tried addind bluetooth and wifi widgets but unfortunately wifi widget is kinda broken and it prints out an error every time I close qtile.
+Bluetooth widget works correctly but I couldn't add a bluetooth font awesome icon, because of the formating of the default text on the widget.
+I will probably try using _eww_ as a bar soon but the problem is, I would have to get rid of the system tray, since eww doesn't provide this widget.
+Thanks to all interested in the project, I really appreciate all of you

 # Installation
 To use the dotfiles you need some packages (some of them listed below with a short explanation why you need them).
 All of the packages can be installed using the `install.sh` script that can be found in the _scripts_ folder (qtile included) (YOU HAVE TO INSTALL YAY  AND XORG.SERVER FIRST).
 Packages installed with pacman are what you need for most of the functionalities in the system to work + qt5ct and kvantum to change the qt theme.
 Yay installs some additional look related stuff like icon theme, cursor theme and nwg-look which will help you set the GTK theme.